alex-neal/mars_cnn/index.md

 ```

 This tuning process took approximately two hours on a GPU hosted by Google Colab.
-Upon completion, we can retrieve the set of hyperparameters that achieved the highest performance:
+After completion, we can retrieve the set of hyperparameters that achieved the highest performance:

 ```python